 - 1. What promotion requirement the student did not pass, - 2.
 How the student shall remediate that subject, and - 3.
 A timeline for completion of the remediation plan. - If a parent requests that a child be retained and the principal agrees, the child may be retained.
-However, if a parent requests that a child be retained and mutual agreement cannot be reached between the parent and the principal, the parent may petition the Superintendent, and the Superintendent will make the final decision. - Any student, who has been retained in a grade and is still unable to meet the promotion requirements, must be carefully examined by the professional school staff and may be recommended for MTS Problem Solving. - Students who are retained where state assessments are administered must retake the test in that grade.
+However, if a parent requests that a child be retained and mutual agreement cannot be reached between the parent and the principal, the parent may petition the Superintendent, and the Superintendent will make the final decision. - Any student, who has been retained in a grade and is still unable to meet the promotion requirements, must be carefully examined by the school-based Problem Solving Team (PST). - Students who are retained where state assessments are administered must retake the test in that grade.